Amadevus/pwsh-script/README.md

 [`runner` context]: https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#runner-context
 [`strategy` context]: https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#strategy-context
 [`matrix` context]: https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#matrix-context

+## Demo

+You can try out this action yourself by commenting on a [demo issue](https://github.com/Amadevus/pwsh-script/issues/2).
+Instructions in the issue.

 ## Reading step results
 The return value of the script will be made available in the step's outputs under the `result` key.